Upcoming roadworks and closures

 Side Roads Order

-The Department of Transport has approved the Hertfordshire County Council (A602 Improvements (Watton-at-Stone to Tonwell) Classified Road) Side Roads Order 2019.
+The Department of Transport approved the Hertfordshire County Council (A602 Improvements (Watton-at-Stone to Tonwell) Classified Road) Side Roads Order 2019.
 This is a statutory process that must be consulted on prior to making changes to any side or access roads.

 If you would like to see the side road orders, email a602improvements@hertfordshire.gov.uk.